Genocs/enterprise-containers/README.md

 ### [docker-compose](docker-compose)

-Contains the docker compose files to install on docker a bunch of enterprise level tools.
+Contains the docker compose files to install a bunch of enterprise level tools.

-Please refere to this [README](/docker-compose/README.md) for details.
+Please refer to this [README](/docker-compose/README.md) for details.

 ### [docs](docs)

-Contains the explanation files.
+Contains some useful documentation like:

 - [aks-preview](aks-preview.md)
 - [azure-developer-community](azure-developer-community.md)